 as add to indicate the strength of the lens.
 Bifocals are used to correct both nearsightedness

 What are the different types of eyeglass lenses?

 The type of lenses used in eyeglasses depends on the type of vision problem and may

-the numerical prescription in diopters is always marked with a minus (-) symbol.
+(myopia), the numerical prescription in diopters is always marked with a minus (-)

-farsightedness (hyperopia), the numerical prescription in diopters is always marked
+used to correct farsightedness (hyperopia), the numerical prescription in diopters

 Facts about contact lenses